 I first encounter Sims circa 2008 at Lana Singer’s birthday party.
-I stumbled upon her sister playing the iconic game in their computer nook and I was instantly enthralled.
+I stumbled upon her sister playing the iconic game in their computer nook, and I was instantly enthralled.

-For those of you that are unfamiliar with the game, I’ll give you a brief overview.
+For those of you unfamiliar with the game, I’ll give you a brief overview.
 Unlike normal games, there is no mission or goal driving you.
-Instead you boot the game, select a pre-made character or make you own, and start playing.
-Many people opt to make a family or climb their sims’ career path; whereas, other sick-o’s spend their time building pools only to drown their sims in.
+Instead, you boot the game, select a pre-made character or make you own and start playing.
+Many people opt to make a family or climb their sims’ career path; whereas, other disturbed individuals spend their time building pools only to drown their sims in.

 My personal favorite will always be Sims 2, simply because this game has the largest community.
 The internet was booming at the time of Sims 2’s release, and the amount of custom content is truly incredible.
 Therefore, gameplay become immensely interesting since there are so many prospects.

 Well, readers, Sims has one crucial function I left out of its description: the fast-forward button.
-While you’re playing god on these sims’ lives, you have the ability to scrub through the boring parts–you know, the time they’re at work, or when you’re just ready for their birthday.
+While you’re playing god in these sims’ lives, you have the ability to scrub through the boring parts–you know, the time they’re at work, or when you’re just ready for their birthday.

-However, there is one crucial difference between Sims and the real world: there’s no actual fast-forward button in your life.
-As much as I want to skip through the next 3 years of college I cannot.
-Instead, I must learnt to love even the most turbulent of times.
+However, there is one big difference between Sims and the real world: there’s no actual fast-forward button in your life.
+As much as I want to skip through the next 3 years of college, I cannot.
+Instead, I must learn to love even the most turbulent of times.